bill-keller/zModernization/README.md

 ## Backend API Server

-To start the API server, connect to the WSC vpm, then cd into the backend dir and run `npm start`
+To start the API server, connect to the WSC vpn, then cd into the backend dir and run `npm init` and then `npm start`